Supporting African Cycling since 2007

 Passionately Fueling the Rise of African Men's and Women's Cycling for nearly two decades

-Since 2007, Team Africa Rising, formerly known as Team Rwanda Cycling, has supported the development of cycling across the African continent and helped dozens of riders achieve their dream of riding at the professional level.
+Since 2007, Team Africa Rising, formerly known as Team Rwanda Cycling, has supported the development of professional cycling across Africa.
+We have helped dozens of young male and female athletes achieve their dream of riding in the pro peloton.

-In 2025, Africa will host the UCI Road Cycling World Championships for the first time.
-Team Africa Rising is working with multiple countries on their preparation.
+In September 2025, Africa hosted the UCI Road Cycling World Championships for the first time.
+Our team worked with multiple countries on their preparation, and is now working hard on legacy and follow-up projects to ensure this event is another successful chapter in African cycling.

 Team Africa Rising